realiotech/multi-staking/x/multi-staking/spec/00_concepts.md

 The multi-staking-module is a module that allows the cosmos-sdk staking system to support many types of token

+## Features

+- Staking with many diffrent type of tokens
+- Bond denom selection via Gov proposal
+- A validator can only be delegated using its bonded denom
+- All user usecases of the sdk staking module

 ## Multi staking design

 Given the fact that several core sdk modules such as distribution or slashing is dependent on the sdk staking module, we design the multi staking module as a wrapper around the sdk staking module so that there's no need to replace the sdk staking module and its related modules.

-The multi staking module has the following features:
-- Staking with many diffrent type of tokens
-- Bond denom selection via Gov proposal
-- A validator's delegations can only be in one denom

 The mechanism of this module is that it still uses the sdk staking module for all the logic related to staking.
 But since the sdk staking module doesn't allow multiple bond token/denom, in order to support such feature, the multi-staking module will convert (lock and mint) those different bond token/denom into the one token/denom that is used by the sdk staking module and then stake with the converted token/denom.